 PPIs are cleared from the blood by the liver, so the metabolic products end up in the bile.
 If these products are toxic - this could explain the apparent link between long-term PPI usage and gall-bladder dysfunction.
 There is little reference to the metabolic end-products on the www, but the following are of interest.

 - Proton pump inhibitors--PPI differences emerge in hepatic metabolism.
 This states that

 Omeprazole and, more markedly, esomeprazole, differ from the other proton pump inhibitors in that their bio-availability increases over the first week of treatment.
 This is due to a progressive reduction in their hepatic clearance with repeat dosing.

-Omeprazole side effects on the liver One side effect mentioned is terminal liver failure, which has occurred in some cases!
-Another reported effect is Cholestasis - bile drains slowly from the gall-bladder.
+- Omeprazole side effects on the liver One side effect mentioned is terminal liver failure, which has occurred in some cases!
+Another reported effect is biliary dyskinesia - bile drains slowly from the gall-bladder.

 One popular solution to the problems of reflux is a 'fundo' - properly a Nissen Fundoplication operation.
 When this is successful it appears to be excellent.
 However as in any operation there can be complications:

 - Secondary Achalasia and Other Esophageal Motility Disorders After Laparoscopic Nissen Fundoplication for Gastroesophagal Reflux Disease found about 7% of patients had problems after the operation.